 You are going to hear some announcements made to a group of people who are planning a trip to Greece.
-First look at questions 11 to 16.
-As you listen to the first part of the talk answer questions 11 to 16.

-Tour organiser Good morning everyone.
+Tour organiser: Good morning everyone.
 I'm getting very excited about this trip to Greece, and I'm sure you are too.
 As you know, we didn't have all the details at our last meeting, but I can give them to you now.

 We'll leave London Gatwick Airport on British Airways next Wednesday.
-Please be sure to be at the airport by 4:30.I know it's early, but our departure time is Q11 8:25am.
+Please be sure to be at the airport by 6.30.
+I know' it's early, but our departure time is Q10 8.25 AM.
 We're quite a large group, and we don't want to have any hassles.
 Please be sure to have all your travel documents ready.
-We'll arrive in Athens at 2:25 in the afternoon, and there'll be a vehicle there to meet us.
-It'll be a Q12 full-sized coach so everyone can travel together.
+We'll arrive in Athens at 2.25 in the afternoon, and there'll be a vehicle there to meet us.
+It'll be a full sized Q11 coach so everyone can travel together.

-We'll spend three full days in Athens, and we're booked for Q13 two night's accommodation in the hotel.
-The second day we'll go to the National Archaeological Museum to see the enormous collection of ancient Greek works of art, antiques, statues-a brilliant display.
+We'll spend three full days in our hotel in Athens, although we're Q12 only being charged for two nights' accommodation, which is good news.
+The second day we'll go to the National Archaeological Museum to see the enormous collection of ancient Greek works of art, antiques, statues - a brilliant display.
 We'll eat out at a typical Greek restaurant on Thursday night.
 It's going to be a very busy time in Athens!
-Q14 Friday morning and afternoon we'll visit historic sites, but we have nothing planned for the rest of the day.
+Q13 Friday morning and afternoon we'll visit historic sites, but we have nothing planned for the rest of the day.

 On Saturday we're off to the islands, the Greek islands of ancient myth and modern romance.
 Now, the big news!
-At first we thought we'd take the ferry, but we've been very lucky to secure a Q15 sailing boat which is big enough for all of us.
-I'm really excited about this part of the trip, because we'll see the islands to the best advantage, and we'll be able to cruise around and sleep on broad.

-We'll get off at different islands and for one part of the trip we'll have people playing

-Q16 Greek traditional music actually on board with us.
+At first we thought we'd take the ferry, but we've been very lucky to secure a Q14 sailing boat which is big enough for all of us.
+I'm really excited about this part of the trip, because we'll see the islands to the best advantage, and we'll be able to cruise around and sleep on board.
+We'll get off at different islands and for one part of the trip we'll have people playing Q15 Greek traditional music actually on board with us.
 Now I'll pass out a brochure with all the details.
-Narrator Now look at questions 17 to 20.
-As the talk continues answer questions 17 to 20
+Narrator: Now look at questions 16 to 18.
+As the talk continues answer questions 16 to 18.

-Tour organiser A lot of work has gone into organising this tour, and I'd like to thank in particular the travel agent who got us a really good deal and the people at the British Museum who offered us such good advice.
-Trips like this only happen because of the hard work of really Q17 expert people.
+Tour organiser: A lot of work has gone into organising this tour, and I'd like to thank in particular the Q16 travel agent who got us a really good deal and the people at the British Museum who offered us such good advice.
+Trips like this only happen because of the hard work of really expert people.

 As you know, we have planned a gathering for when we return.
 I have a list of things which the committee would like you to bring to the party.
-They are your pictures and something to eat for everyone to share.

-You are bound to have people ask what we have in common, and why we are travelling as a group.
-I suppose the answer is that we are interested in learning about old societies and Q18 vanished cultures, and we all enjoy travelling.
+They are: Q17 your pictures and something to eat for everyone to share.
+You are almost bound to have people ask what we have in common, and why we are travelling as a group.
+I suppose the answer is that we are interested in learning about old societies and vanished cultures, and we all enjoy Q18 travelling.
+Of course, we enjoy fine food too, but that's not as important!